Cartesian exponentiation and monadicity: Groupoidal reflection

 i.e., to a map $\Del^1 \times b\comma x \to \qE_b$.
 If each $\qE_b$ is a Kan complex, this map can be extended along the inclusion $\Del^1 \inc\iso$ from the 1-simplex into the free-living isomorphism.
 This proves that every 1-simplex in the fiber of $(\qE_b\times\qB \tfib \qB)^{b\comma \qB\tfib \qB}$ is an isomorphism, which tells us that $R$ restricts to groupoidal cartesian fibrations.

 By what is now a familiar line of argument, we apply Theorem \ref{thm:comonadicity} to prove that the restricted adjunctions are comonadic, and then deduce monadicity from Proposition \ref{prop:monadic-from-comonadic}.
-The required adjoints have already been constructed and Proposition \ref{prop:equivalence-of-fibrations} implies that $\Cart\gr_{/\qB} \to \Cart\gr_{/\ob\qB}$ is conservative, so it remains only to establish condition \ref{itm:comonadicity-split} of Theorem \ref{thm:comonadicity}.
+The required adjoints have already been constructed and Proposition \ref{prop:equivalence-of-fibrations} and Lemma \ref{lem:conservative} imply that $\Cart\gr_{/\qB} \to \Cart\gr_{/\ob\qB}$ is conservative, so it remains only to establish condition \ref{itm:comonadicity-split} of Theorem \ref{thm:comonadicity}.

 The pullback of simplicial categories \eqref{eq:groupoidal-fibrations-as-pullback} is preserved by passing to the level of quasi-categories: